leeyoshinari/performance_monitor/README.md

 # performace_monitor
-Continuously monitor the value of CPU, memory, IO of the specified port or PID in the Linux system.
+Continuously monitor the value of CPU, memory, IO of the specified port or PID or system in the Linux system.
 Monitor can be started or stopped at any time.
 And plotting them.<br>

-It can monitor linux system's free memory, when free memory is too low, it can clear cache and email to you.<br>
+It can monitor linux system's free memory, when free memory is too low, it can clear cache or email to you.<br>
 It can monitor gc for java's applications, when the frequency of full gc, it can email to you.<br>

 ## Usage